cuboulder-MSD/digColl_tdaCockerell/README.md

 ### Title
 Title of the work.
 ###	TitleLink
-URI for the title. [may be blank]
+URI for the title.
 ### Creator
 Creator of the work.
 ### CreatorLink
-URI for the Creator. [may be blank if not found in any controlled vocabulary]
+URI for the Creator.
 ### Publisher
 Publisher of the work.
 ### PublisherLink
-URI for the publisher. [may be blank if not found in any controlled vocabulary]
+URI for the publisher.
 ### Contributor
 Contributor to the work.
 ### ContributorLink